SamSon1402/CRM-Marketing-Analytics-Platform/README.md

 ## What This Project Does

-ESG Arcade is an interactive application that gamifies Environmental, Social, and Governance (ESG) integration for real estate portfolios.
+CRM Marketing Analytics Platform Arcade is an interactive application that gamifies Environmental, Social, and Governance (CRM Marketing Analytics Platform) integration for real estate portfolios.
 Using a retro gaming aesthetic, it helps property managers and community stakeholders:

 - **Map and monitor** real estate portfolios through an interactive dashboard
-- **Assess ESG performance** across environmental, social, and governance dimensions
+- **Assess CRM Marketing Analytics Platform performance** across environmental, social, and governance dimensions
 - **Track progress** toward sustainability targets and regulatory compliance
 - **Simulate retrofit projects** to improve building performance with budget constraints
 - **Generate standardized reports** compatible with frameworks like GRESB, SFDR, GRI, and TCFD

-The application transforms complex ESG data into accessible, engaging visualizations that make sustainability metrics approachable to all stakeholders, not just specialists.
+The application transforms complex CRM Marketing Analytics Platform data into accessible, engaging visualizations that make sustainability metrics approachable to all stakeholders, not just specialists.

 ## How It Works

-ESG Arcade uses Streamlit to deliver a browser-based interface with:
+CRM Marketing Analytics Platform Arcade uses Streamlit to deliver a browser-based interface with:

 1. **Interactive visualizations** built with Plotly and styled with retro gaming elements
-2. **Data processing pipeline** for analyzing property metrics and calculating ESG scores
+2. **Data processing pipeline** for analyzing property metrics and calculating CRM Marketing Analytics Platform scores
 3. **Simulation engine** that calculates impact of potential retrofits on building performance
-4. **Reporting framework** that aligns with international ESG standards
+4. **Reporting framework** that aligns with international CRM Marketing Analytics Platform standards
 5. **Gamification elements** like points, levels, and achievements to encourage engagement

 All components are styled with a pixel-perfect retro gaming aesthetic using custom CSS, making sustainability management more engaging than traditional corporate dashboards.